Air Force makes late defensive stand in 17-13 win over Army

 And then, Stoner went in from 5 yards out with 13:08 remaining to give Air Force a 17-13 lead.

 Both triple-option teams ran chunks of time off the clock in a first half that featured only three drives apiece.
 Army grabbed the lead with 1:17 left before halftime when Laws ran it in from the 2 on fourth down.
-The extra point sailed wide right.
+The extra point by Cole Talley sailed wide right.

-On the opening drive of the game, the Black Knights chewed up 8 minutes, 34 seconds in making their way to the 1-yard line.
-Laws’ fourth-down sneak was stuffed by Jordan Jackson and Parker Noren.

 THE TAKEAWAY

-Army: Coach Jeff Monken falls to 2-4 against the Falcons.
+Army: Monken falls to 2-4 against the Falcons.

 Air Force: Coach Troy Calhoun improves to 10-3 against the Black Knights.